zacanger/niddesa/text/generated-translations/cullaniddesa/22-chinese-google.md

 "Those who are not burned all over", those who are not burnt by the scorching heat of greed; those who are not burned by the scorching heat of anger; those who are not burned by the scorching heat of ignorance.
-Those who have no leakage and are not burned all over should walk alone like a rhino horn.
+Those who have no leakage and are not burned all over should walk alone like a rhinoceros horn.

 Because of that, the single enlightened person said: